Sphereon-Opensource/gx-agent/packages/gx-agent-cli/README.md

 manages multiple domains/DIDs.
 Having separate configuration files in separate directories then means, you do not have to provide the DID/domain values, as the agent will notice you are only managing a single domain/DID.

+## Gaia-X Versions

+There are a couple of gaia-x versions that you can interact with using this library:

+- 2206

+  _this version is the first version that this tool created to support._

+- 2210
+  _this version is supported with a twist.
+We have changed the CS to accept VerifiablePresentation instead of 2 VerifiableCredentials._
+- 1.2.8 (latest)
+  _this version is the first version that supports VerifiablePresentation by design._

 ## Verify configuration

 Verifies a Gaia-X `agent.yml` file at a specific file location.
 If the `-f/--filename` option is omitted the default home-dir location will be used in stead.
-The `-s/--show` option, will display the entire configuration file.
+The `--show` option, will display the entire configuration file.

 For technical people or developers.
 You can also test whether low level agent methods are properly configured and available by providing the `-m/--method` option.
 For example to test the DID resolution method, you could